antobarbero/movies_API/README.md

 ```
 $ sh setup_project.sh
 ```
-* It will create a virtual enviroment, install the requirements and run the migrations.
+* It will create a virtual environment, install the requirements and run the migrations.

 #### Or manually follow these steps: ####

-1. install python and virtualenv
+1. install python and python venv

 ```
 $ sudo apt-get update